 We’ve made a big improvement to how we demonstrate the microphone performance of products we review.
 We now use a standardized test setup that plays back pre-recorded phrases from a calibrated artificial mouth in our test chamber, either with or without simulated background noises, simulated reverberant spaces, or artificial wind.
 This means that samples from every product can be directly compared, which makes it far easier to make meaningful comparisons between products in terms of the raw speech quality or the product’s ability to reject noise.
 We will also update this review with new frequency response charts.
 These will be made obvious with our new chart aesthetic (black background instead of white).
 It will take a while to update our backlog of old test results, but we will update this review (and many others!) once we’re able with improved microphone demos.
 These will be made obvious in each new sample which begins with the phrase, “This is a SoundGuys standardized microphone demonstration …”

 Thank you for bearing with us, and we hope to see you again once we’ve sorted everything out.

 All in all, the HyperX QuadCast S is a very good microphone for gamers and podcasters alike, so long as you fancy the mic’s aesthetic.
 I wish its internal pop filter was more effective and the gain knob could be turned down more, but when the positioning is right, the sound quality is good.

 What’s the difference between the HyperX QuadCast S and the HyperX QuadCast?

-There aren’t many significant differences between the HyperX Quadcast S and its predecessor, the HyperX QuadCast microphone review, and the original model is more affordable.
-But there are some differences between the two models that may be determining factors for some shoppers.
+There aren’t many significant differences between the HyperX QuadCast S and its predecessor, the HyperX QuadCast, and the original model is more affordable.
+But there are some differences between the two models that may be determining factors for certain shoppers.

 What should you get instead of the HyperX QuadCast S?